-Loan credit applications are reviewed by the Corporate Business Department, which is responsible for the loan portfolios.
-Conclusions of the managers of the Corporate Business Department are based on a structured analysis focusing on the customer's business and financial performance.
-The loan credit applications then undergo a legal examination and an examination on the economic security, carried out by the Security Service, the Legal Department and the Compliance Control Department.
-The Risk Management Department prepares independent risk-conclusion and verifies that credit policy requirements are met.
+Loan credit applications are reviewed by the Corporate Finance and Specialised Finance Department and investment banking (the "front office:), which is responsible for the loan portfolios.
+Conclusions of the managers of the Front office are based on a structured analysis focusing on the customer's business and financial performance.
+The loan credit applications then undergo a legal examination and an examination on the economic security, carried out by the Security Service, the Legal Department and the Compliance Control Department and Financial Monitoring Department.
+The Risk Management Department and Credit Review and Approval Department prepare independent risk-conclusion and verifies that credit policy requirements and risk appetite are met.
 The Credit Committee reviews the loan credit application on the basis of submissions by the above-stated departments and services of the Bank.
-Individual transactions are also reviewed by the Accounting Department depending on the specific risks.
+Before the Credit Committee approves individual transactions, they are also reviewed by the Accounting Department depending on the specific risks.